REFLECTIONS ON THE RULE OF LIFE

 I desire to make a vow of presence in all of its forms and to creating space in my interior and exterior life that will enable me to be fully present to God, myself and others.
 I commit to welcome and practice the presence of God and to being present to the work of God in my own life and in the lives of others.
 I commit to being present to my vocation and to the fractures in my own soul and in our society through discernment, detachment, humility and love.
 I commit to being present to others in our strengths and weaknesses, our joys and sorrows, the tasks of the common life, and in our needs.
 I commit to being present to my husband, my family, my faith community, my monastic community, my neighborhood, and to the Earth and its inhabitants.

 On June 26, 2019, I took my first vows in my dining room.
-The witnesses in the room with me were my husband, my stepson, and my small group leader from church.
-On the dining room table was a laptop computer that was dialed into a video conference call with my abbot and my brothers and sisters from The Order of Sustainable Faith, dispersed as they are across the country.
+The witnesses in the room with me were my husband, my stepson, and one of my small group leaders from our church.
+On the dining room table was a laptop computer that was dialed into a video conference call with my monastic community, dispersed as they are across the country.
 I couldn't stop smiling.
 I took my vows with great joy and fulfillment.
 My lifelong dream, one that was perhaps at times less vivid than in recent years, has come to pass in real life, in the real world.

 Now comes the joy and privilege of living this out, day by day, moment by moment.
 Living a fully integrated life, being able to bring my whole self to every aspect of my life, is absolutely incredible.
 It has been a long journey to find myself, my vocation, my monastic community, but I wouldn't trade the journey behind nor the journey ahead for anything.